Westinghouse Air Brake Technologies Target of Unusually High Options Trading (NYSE:WAB)

 Westinghouse Air Brake Technologies Co.
-(NYSE:WAB) saw unusually large options trading activity on Tuesday.
-Stock investors purchased 875 put options on the stock.
-This represents an increase of approximately 821% compared to the typical daily volume of 95 put options.
+(NYSE:WAB) was the recipient of some unusual options trading on Tuesday.
+Stock traders bought 875 put options on the company.
+This represents an increase of 821% compared to the typical daily volume of 95 put options.

-Separately, Cowen reiterated a “buy” rating on shares of Westinghouse Air Brake Technologies in a research note on Thursday, March 4th.
-One investment analyst has rated the stock with a hold rating and five have assigned a buy rating to the stock.
-Westinghouse Air Brake Technologies presently has an average rating of “Buy” and a consensus target price of $87.00.
+Separately, Cowen reissued a “buy” rating on shares of Westinghouse Air Brake Technologies in a report on Thursday, March 4th.
+One analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+Westinghouse Air Brake Technologies presently has an average rating of “Buy” and an average target price of $87.00.

 About Westinghouse Air Brake Technologies